rayjon/nomo50/README.md

 - **1980**

   In response to decreased budgets due to economic recessions, “Taylorization of the Police” begins in an effort increase efficiency of law enforcement and reduce labor costs.
 Police also adopt “community policing” strategies to improve their public image.

+- **1981**

+  U.S. Congress passes the Military Cooperation with Law Enforcement Act which would further militarize police forces across the country and mark the beginning of the "War on Drugs."
+Militarized intelligence, weaponry, tactics, and cooperations with the Pentagon would continue empower SWAT teams regular police officers alike.

 - **1991**